+Field Description Realm Click to select an existing Realm, or create a new Realm.
 Name: The name of the realm that defines a reseller.
 First Number: The lower limit of the telephone numbers range.
 Last Number: The higher limit of the telephone numbers range.
 Domain: The domain name.
 The field is optional as the realm might be identified only by number range.

-Comment: An optional comment line, only for convenience.
+Customer Pattern Comment: An optional comment line, only for convenience.

+Table 2-1 Adding a Realm Pattern

-To delete a selected pattern, click Delete selection.
+To edit a selected pattern, click Edit.
 You can import and export realm configuration to and from CSV files, which helps in maintaining the realm configuration when many patterns have been defined.